erik33045/crypto-arguments/crypto-is-totally-fine-for-the-world-really.md

 * __But this isn't all of crypto, you cherry picked the worst coins!
 Here are some altcoins that are eco-friendly.__
   - I don't care about your altcoin.
 I picked the biggest movers in the space, and until they are unseated as the top coins or they significantly reduce their footprint my opinion will not change
+* __You didn't include Amex, Mastercard, etc!__
+  - Yep, if I did the ending chart would still be nearly identical.
+I used Visa as it's the banking protocol that pro crypto articles used and it's the one that had the most reliable data.
+Energy consumption is high, and we should reduce it where we can.
+We shouldn't add more waste for such a small gain in regards to transactions.
 * __But decentralization is important!
 You should use crypto for...__
   - Just because something is decentralized does not mean it's equitable or fair to everyone.
 I'm going to make a post on this later.
 * __Lightning Network doesn't work like that, it saves so much!__